anjanisone/TensorflowHandwritingRecognition/README.md

 I made a dictionary that simply has the letter or number as value for each label.
 Refer to predict.py for more information.

 ## Notes
 This Readme doesn't go into very much detail on how the code works.
 I will answer issues as detailed as I can if you have specific questions, but if you don't know anything about Tensorflow, I can't help you that much.
-Again, I can really recommend [this course on udemy.com](https://www.udemy.com/complete-guide-to-tensorflow-for-deep-learning-with-python).
-I am not affiliated with udemy or the creator of this course, but I acquired most of mz know-how from that course.